st-wong/NEM-Resources/readme.md

   - Pull requests that change the structure of the docs will be closed.
 If you want to change the structure, please open an issue

 - When you don't want to use GitHub:
-  - *We'll see how this works out, I might remove this option if it proves to difficult to mangage.*
+  - *We'll see how this works out, I might remove this option if it proves to difficult to manage.*
   - Ping me on one of the channels listed below in Contact
   - Give me an exact description of what could be changed